rust-unofficial/too-many-lists/src/sixth.md

-# An Production Unsafe Doubly-Linked Deque
+# A Production-Quality Unsafe Doubly-Linked Deque

 We finally made it.
 My greatests nemesis: **[std::collections::LinkedList][linked-list], the Doubly-Linked Deque**.